3 month old baby: Development, growth and milestones

 Sun protection

-At three months, your baby should still be kept out of direct sunlight.
-If you've been blessed with a summer baby and this is easier said than done, it's okay to apply a baby-safe suncream of SPF 30-50 on your baby.
+At three months, your baby should remain out of direct sunlight.
+If you've been blessed with a summer baby and this is easier said than done, applying a baby-safe sun cream of SPF 30-50 on your baby is okay.
 Key areas to protect are their faces, hands and feet.

 Ear infections

 Babies can often develop ear infections when they catch a cold or other respiratory infection that can affect the ears, causing the lining of the ear tubes to swell and become congested with fluid.
-They can cause a lot of discomfort and pain to your baby, so if you notice them pulling at their ears as well as any signs of discomfort, it's a good idea to contact your doctor as they may need some antibiotics.
+They can cause a lot of discomfort and pain to your baby, so if you notice them pulling at their ears and any signs of discomfort, it's a good idea to contact your doctor, as they may need some antibiotics.

 Skin rashes

-As well as eczema, you want to be alert when it comes to spotting baby rashes too.
-While most rashes will go away by themselves after a few days, it's a good idea to see your baby's doctor if it doesn't go away or if they're experiencing other concerning symptoms with the rash.
+You want to be alert when it comes to spotting baby rashes and eczema.
+While most rashes will go away by themselves after a few days, it's a good idea to see your baby's doctor if the rash doesn't go away or if your baby is experiencing other concerning symptoms.

-Although you won't find baby is sleeping through the night just yet, their sleep patterns are changing.
-"At 3 months, baby may sleep 14-17 hours a day, with fewer daytime naps than at age 6 weeks; usually about 2-3 naps a day."
-Says Dr Alexis.
+Although you won't find a baby sleeping through the night just yet, their sleep patterns are changing.
+"At 3 months, baby may sleep 14-17 hours a day, with fewer daytime naps than at age 6 weeks; usually about 2-3 naps a day, " says Dr Alexis.
 Babies at this age tend to wake up every two to four hours for a feed.
 The good news is they should get into a regular sleep routine by four months old.

 You should let your baby feed as much as they want during this month.
 "At 3 months, babies may feed up to 8 times a day, especially breastfed babies.
-Bottle fed babies feed a bit less but roughly every 3-4 hours with nappy changes 8 to 12 times a day. " Says Dr Alexis.
-As a general guide, they should be having four ounces of pumped breast milk or formula every three to four hours over a 24 hour period.
-While you've still got a few months left until you have to think about weaning, babies begin teething around the three month mark, with symptoms kicking in around this time.
-It's a good idea to check a baby teeth growth chart around this time so you know what order you can expect to see little teeth popping up in.
+Bottle-fed babies feed a bit less, but roughly every 3-4 hours, with nappy changes 8 to 12 times a day. " Says Dr Alexis.
+As a general guide, they should have four ounces of pumped breast milk or formula every three to four hours over a 24-hour period.
+While you still have a few months left until you have to think about weaning, babies begin teething around the three-month mark, with symptoms kicking in around this time.
+It's a good idea to check a baby teeth growth chart around this time to know what order you can expect to see little teeth popping up.

 Things to think about at 3 months and looking out for you